-- 12.10 For Category A Complaints, if the Nominated Official considers that the Respondent presents a risk to the safety and welfare of the Complainant or others, or may cause harm to the reputation of the ATO or the sport of tennis generally, the Nominated Official may refer the Complaint to a Tribunal Chairperson who may decide to provisionally suspend the Respondent. - 12.11 Provisional suspension may cover the following: - (a) suspension from any role or duty the Respondent holds within an ATO; and/or - (b) a ban from any event or activity held by or sanctioned by any ATO; and/or - (c) the imposition of a requirement on the Respondent not to contact or in any way associate with the Complainant or other person to whom the Complaint relates until the determination of the Complaint. - 12.12 The Respondent is entitled to make written submissions to the Tribunal Chairperson within the timeframe set out in the Notice of Alleged Category A Breach before a decision is made under clause 12.10 with respect to any provisional suspension being sought.
-If the Respondent does not provide written submissions within the timeframe set out in the Notice of Alleged Category A Breach, the Tribunal Chairperson may make a decision on the provisional suspension without any submissions from the Respondent. - 12.13 If the Tribunal Chairperson imposes a provisional suspension, then the Nominated Official must provide written notification to the Respondent of the decision (including date of commencement of
+- 12.10 For Category A Complaints, if the Nominated Official considers that the Respondent presents a risk to the safety and welfare of the Complainant or others, or may cause harm to the reputation of the ATO or the sport of tennis generally, the Nominated Official may refer the Complaint to a Tribunal Chairperson who may decide to provisionally suspend the Respondent. - 12.11 Provisional suspension may cover the following for a specified period of time: - (a) suspension from any role or duty the Respondent holds within an ATO; and/or - (b) a ban from any event/s or activity/activities held by or sanctioned by any ATO; and/or - (c) a ban from attending any venue, facility or premises of an ATO; and/or - (d) the imposition of a requirement on the Respondent not to contact or in any way associate with the Complainant or other person to whom the Complaint relates until the determination of the Complaint; and/or - (e) restriction of any rights, privileges or any other benefits to their position. - 12.12 The Respondent is entitled to make written submissions to the Tribunal Chairperson within the timeframe set out in the Notice of Alleged Category A Breach before a decision is made under clause 12.10 with respect to any provisional suspension being sought.
+If the Respondent does not provide written submissions within the timeframe set out in the Notice of Alleged Category A Breach, the Tribunal Chairperson may make a decision on the provisional suspension without any submissions from the Respondent.

-- the provisional suspension and that the provisional suspension shall continue until the matter is finalised by a Tribunal). - 12.14 The Nominated Official may choose to advise the Chief Executive Officer and President of TA, the Chief Executive Officer and President of the relevant MA and any other ATO affected by the provisional suspension for the purposes of ensuring these organisations recognise and enforce the provisional suspension imposed.
-The Nominated Official may also notify any other parties affected by the decision if the Nominated Official considers it appropriate to do so in the circumstances. - 12.15 There is no right of appeal against a decision in relation to whether to impose a provisional suspension against a Respondent.
+- 12.13 If the Tribunal Chairperson imposes a provisional suspension, then the Nominated Official must provide written notification to the Respondent of the decision (including date of commencement of the provisional suspension and that the provisional suspension shall continue until the matter is finalised by a Tribunal). - 12.14 The Nominated Official may choose to advise the Chief Executive Officer and President of TA, the Chief Executive Officer and President of the relevant MA and any other ATO affected by the provisional suspension for the purposes of ensuring these organisations recognise and enforce the provisional suspension imposed.
+The Nominated Official may also notify any other parties affected by the decision if the Nominated Official considers it appropriate to do so in the circumstances. - 12.15 There is no right of appeal against a decision in relation to whether to impose a provisional suspension against a Respondent. - 12.16 Following the investigation of a Complaint, the Nominated Official may: - (a) Refer the matter to a Tribunal; or - (b) Provide the respondent with an Early Plea Notice.